Thompson scores 30, Warriors adjust to beat Lakers 127-100

 Golden State outscored the Lakers 84-47 over the second and third quarters — recording two 40-point quarters in the same playoff game for the first time in franchise history.

+“It was hard for us to guard four shooters,” Lakers forward Rui Hachimura said.
+“Defensively they were more aggressive I feel like.
+They had all the loose balls and the rebounds and everything.”

 Looney received huge roars as he came off the bench for his first action with 3:41 left in the first.
-He grabbed eight rebounds and scored six points playing just less than 12 minutes.
+He grabbed eight rebounds and scored six points playing just less than 12 minutes — and the Warriors still outboarded the Lakers 55-40 without its best rebounder.

+“We’re capable of playing a lot of different ways, I’m capable of playing a lot of different ways,” Curry said.

 Kerr was hardly worried ahead of Game 2, pointing to how Golden State lost Game 1 of the NBA Finals at home to Boston last year before winning it all.